ori-drs/aerial_terrestrial_registration/README.md

   <img src="./media/motivation-big.png" alt="Motivation" width="600"/>
 </p>

+The goal of this project is to merge above-canopy aerial and ground point clouds of forests.
+The aerial point clouds (typically coming from an UAV) are assumed to be of higher accuracy than the ground point clouds.
+Typically, ground Mobile Laser Scanning (MLS) systems may suffer from drift over the length of its trajectory.
 This repository contains the implementation of our paper **Markerless Aerial-Terrestrial Co-Registration of Forest Point Clouds using a Deformable Pose Graph** [[Paper]](https://arxiv.org/abs/2410.09896)

 ## Setup